So did traffic fall by 31.7%? Not at all.

 If you have trouble with that method and you’re using WordPress, try this plugin.

 Still having trouble and not using WordPress?
 Run a full audit of your site in Ahrefs Site Audit.
-Once complete, go to Data Explorer, replicate these filters, then export the report:
+Once complete, go to Page Explorer, replicate these filters, then export the report:

 Whichever method you end up using, paste the resulting list of URLs into the sitemap sheet.